michael-wall/object_many_to_many_search/README.md

 - The POC uses the default language i.e. en-US.

 ## Setup Steps ##
-1. Setup a Liferay DXP
+1. Setup a Liferay DXP 2025.Q1.0
+2. Go to Instance Settings > Feature Flags > Release and enable Search Headless API (LPS-179669)
-2. Go to Objects and import Objects Folder using 'Object_Folder_ManyToManyPOC_34502_20250304154433737.json'
+3. Go to Objects and import Objects Folder using 'Object_Folder_ManyToManyPOC_34502_20250304154433737.json' (from repository objects folder)
-3. Blacklist Component:
+4. Blacklist Component:
 com.liferay.portal.search.rest.internal.resource.v1_0.SearchResultResourceImpl
-4. Update the constants in MWConstants.java based on the details in the environment, build and deploy the OSGi modules
+5. Update the constants in MWConstants.java based on the details in the environment, build and deploy the OSGi modules
 - STUDENT_OBJECT_ENTRY_CLASS_NAME: Go to Control Panel > Configuration Search > Index Actions, search for 'Student' and copy it's Object Definition value without the brackets e.g. com.liferay.object.model.ObjectDefinition#G9X2
 - MODULE_OBJECT_DEFINITION_ID: The 'ID' value from the Module Object Definition.
 - MANY_TO_MANY_RELATIONSHIP_ID: Go to Control Panel > Objects > Student > Relationships.
 Open Chrome Dev Tools > Network and open the student_modules relationship.
 Find the /manage request in the Network traffic and copy the objectRelationshipId request parameter value e.g. 34614.
 - MANY_TO_MANY_REVERSE_RELATIONSHIP_ID: Go to Control Panel > Objects > Module > Relationships.
 Open Chrome Dev Tools > Network and open the student_modules relationship.
 Find the /manage request in the Network traffic and copy the objectRelationshipId request parameter value e.g. 34615.
-5. Create or Import Students and Module records
+6. Create or Import Students and Module records

 ## OSGi Components & Modules ##
 1. portal-search-rest-impl-fragment / portal.search.rest.impl.fragment-1.0.0.jar: OSGi fragment module to export 'internal' packages used by MWSearchResultResourceImpl.